Zeugwerk/TcUnit-Zeugwerk/README.md

 - [x] [#208 — feat(xUnitXmlPublisher): Include assertion message in test output](https://github.com/tcunit/TcUnit/pull/208)
 - [ ] [#179 — Feature/add awaiting assertion capability](https://github.com/tcunit/TcUnit/pull/179)

+### Contributing

+Pull requests are welcome!
+If you have an improvement or bug fix, please consider opening your PR in the [upstream repository](https://github.com/tcunit/TcUnit) first - that remains the home of TcUnit and the best place for contributions to reach the widest audience.
+We periodically review open PRs in upstream, and where they are relevant to our use cases we will pick them up, test them, and integrate them into this fork.

 ## TcUnit - TwinCAT unit testing framework